sindrihardar/ChessOrigin/documentation/design.md

 # Design

-Since features will be iteratively added to the project, I want to ensure that my project is modifiable and well-designed.
+Since features will be incrementally added to the project, I want to ensure that my project is modifiable and well-designed.
 To do so, I'll be implementing a variety of well-known design patterns, many of which are described in *Design Patterns*.
 I'll be specifying the design in UML as both structural and behavioral diagrams.